jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Oh and it is fully open-source.
-If you want to see a real-world Reason web application, there is no better place to look.
-One of the authors, Hari Gopal, had also spoken at last year's JsFoo on Reason itself.
+And it is fully open-source.
+One of the authors, Hari Gopal, is also a JsFoo speaker, he spoke about Reason in last year's conference.

+And this is a good reference repository if you want to see a real-world reason web applications that is used in production.

+Okay.

 :::

 ------------------